xpsi-group/xpsi/docs/source/install.rst

 Use the last command to check for the presence of shared objects.
 There is *no* need to ``make install`` as suggested in the source code documentation.

-If you have not already installed mpi4py using pip (or conda assuming a different environment setup to that summarised in :ref:`dev_env`), then here is how to do it from source (e.g., on some path such as ``$HOME``):
+If you have not already installed mpi4py using pip (or Conda assuming a different environment setup to that summarised in :ref:`dev_env`), then here is how to do it from source (e.g., on some path such as ``$HOME``):

 .. code-block:: bash